firebase/extensions/firestore-bigquery-export/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).
 Note that this extension locates your BigQuery dataset in `us-central1`.

-* Collection path: What is the path of the collection that you would like to export?
-You may use `{wildcard}` notation to match a subcollection of all documents in a collection (for example: `chatrooms/{chatid}/posts`).
+* Collection path: What is the path of the collection or sub-collection that you would like to export?

 * Dataset ID: What ID would you like to use for your BigQuery dataset?
 This extension will create the dataset, if it doesn't already exist.